How to Measure and Train Zone 2, with Jared Berg

 I did a test where I peeked out at three.

-changing the conversation, but that’s how you know, right?
-Is the glycannupleted athlete comes in, their lactates look amazing.
-You’re like, my god, you are incredible.
-So much.
-And they’re tapped out, and it’s four, it’s four millimolar less, and they are literally falling off the bike.
-Yes,
+We’re changing the conversation, but that’s how you know.
+The glycogen-depleted athlete comes in, their lactates look amazing.
+My god, you are incredible and they’re tapped out, and it’s four millimolar less, and they are literally falling off the bike.

 Trevor Connor 30:40